Donor Advised Funds

 Are you looking for an easy, cost-effective way to support St. Joseph’s Indian School and other causes you love?
 A donor advised fund, which is like a charitable savings account, may be the right choice for you.

 Here's how it works.
-You transfer cash or other assets to a tax-exempt sponsoring organization such as a public foundation.
-You can then recommend — but not direct — how much and how often money is granted to St. Joseph's Indian School or other charities — sometimes as easily as using a web portal.
-And you avoid the cost and complexities of managing a private foundation.
+You transfer cash or other assets, such as appreciated stock, to a tax-exempt sponsoring organization, such as a public foundation or a national sponsor like Fidelity Charitable or Schwab Charitable ($5,000 minimum requirement).
+You can then recommend how much and how often money is granted to St. Joseph’s Indian School or other qualifying 501(c)(3) charities, while avoiding the cost and complexities of managing a private foundation.

 Support What Matters

 Want to learn more about donor advised funds?
-View and download the FREE guide, One-Stop Giving: The Convenience and Simplicity of Donor Advised Funds.View My Free Brochure
+View and download the FREE guide, Maximize the Impact of Donor Advised Funds.View My Free Brochure

 An Example of How it Works

 Joe and Laura want to give back to their hometown of Chamberlain, South Dakota by putting their money where it will do the most good.
 They establish a $25,000 donor advised fund with a community foundation.
 The couple receives a federal income tax charitable deduction for the amount of the gift.
 They also get all the time they need to decide which charities to support.
 After researching community needs with the foundation's staff, Joe and Laura recommend grants for St. Joseph’s Indian School (which they've supported for years) and the local food bank.
 The foundation presents the charities with checks from the Megan Fund, which Joe and Laura named in honor of their granddaughter.
 Joe and Laura are delighted to start this personal legacy of giving.